alybun/macless-haystack-flipper/README.md

     external: true
 ```

-3. Start the Docker containers
+3. Start the Docker containers (run inside your working directory with the docker-compose.yml file)

 ```bash
 docker-compose up -d